algorandfoundation/algokit-cli/docs/cli/index.md

 ### -t, --template <template_name>
 Name of an official template to use.
+To see a list of descriptions, run this command with no arguments.

 * **Options**